xpl/useless/base/tier0/README.md

 ## _.nonempty (obj)

 Removes empty contents from any kinds of objects.
-If passed value is scalar and it `_.isEmpty`, `undefined` is returned.
+If passed value is scalar and it is empty, `undefined` is returned.
 Should be said, **useless.js** redefines underscore's `_.isEmpty` to bring correct semantics to it (e.g. `false` and `0` should NOT be treated as empty values).
 In future, there should be an doc entry on that (for now, you may read `type.js` for complete info on subject).

 ```javascript
 var obj = { blank: {}, empty: [], one: 1, none: undefined, nil: null, clear: '', zero: 0, no: false }